 The proposals would introduce additional massing and height into the view.
-The heights of the buildings fronting Woodcote Green Road have been kept at 4 - 5 storeys (the existing buildings here are 4 storeys), the elevations have been articulated with recesses and areas of planting, and the landscape designs have been devised in order to minimise the visual impact and provide a high-quality development, which welcomes people into the landscaped central courtyard.
-The development constitutes a visible and recognisable feature in the townscape and visual context, is distinguishable from the existing baseline characteristics, and has a readily apparent influence on the receptor.
-Moderate adverse impact on a view of low sensitivity.
+The heights of the buildings have been stepped down as they draw closer to Woodcote Green Road, with the elevations fronting the road being kept to 4 storeys plus roof top garden and plant in order to respect the existing townscape character here.
+The flank elevations have been have been articulated with recesses, windows and a combination of materials. in order to soften the impact of the additional mass.
+The landscape designs have been devised in order to minimise the visual impact with additional tree planting along the boundary and provide a high-quality development.
+The development constitutes a visible and recognisable feature in the townscape and visual context, is distinguishable from the existing baseline characteristics, though this has been mitigated in a number of ways through design.
+Minor adverse impact on a view of low sensitivity.